reid-sutherland/Boombox/README.md

 - Change the radio frequency/range to change playlists, the config has a different playlist option for each range.
 - Press the Change Song key to cycle to the next song in the current playlist.
 - Press the Shuffle Song key to switch to a random song in the entire set of playlists/songs.
-- Press the Loop Song key to toggle what happens when a song ends.
+- Press the Toggle Loop key to toggle what happens when a song ends.
 This is similar to apps like Spotify and has the following modes:
   1. `None`: the playback stops when the song ends.
   1. `RepeatSong`: the playback repeats the current song indefinitely.
   1. `CyclePlaylist`: the playback will cycle through the songs in the current playlist indefinitely.
   1. `ShuffleAll`: the playback will shuffle to a new random song indefinitely.

+#### Console Commands

+As an alternative to Server-Specific Settings keybinds, you can use console commands from the client console (opened with ` button).

+While holding a Boombox that is On, you can use the following console commands:
+1. `.boombox change` => Change Song
+1. `.boombox shuffle` => Shuffle Song
+1. `.boombox loop` => Toggle Loop

+You can also use `.bb` instead as a shorthand.
+Please note that for some reason, the commands are not recognized unless they start with a `.` character.

 ## Installation / Depedencies